johanneshilden/lets-parse/untyped-lambda-calculus/README.md

   deriving (Show, Eq)
 ```

-Some famous terms in the lambda calculus are
+Some famous expressions in the lambda calculus are

 * the identity function (λx.x);
 * the Y-combinator (λf.(λx.(f (x x))) (λx.(f (x x)))); and